 Time flew by fast; it was getting dark, I sat on the shore feeling satisfied with having absorbed this beautiful historical place within me and also on my camera.
 I enjoyed the salty wind and rhythmic pounding of the sea waves, throbbing the rocks, spreading their water swiftly, massing one after another, and the waves fell, withdrew and fell again.

 Pin this place in your travel map if you are a history buff, photographer or simply if you want to spend a day relaxing in a quaint beach town.

 How to get there:

 Karaikal is the nearby town that is accessible by both road and train from major cities.
-From Chennai, there are overnight trains and from Bangalore there are buses to Pondicherry, from there Karaikal is 130kms away.
-From Karaikal, Tharangambadi is just a bus ride of 17 km.
+From Chennai, there are overnight trains and from Bangalore, there are buses to Pondicherry, from there Karaikal is 130kms away.
+From Karaikal, Tharangambadi is just a bus ride away (around 17kms).